List of alien races in DC Comics: Talyns

 The Talyns of Talyn are an alien race represented by former Teen Titan Jarras Minion.
 The Talyns were the creators of the Omegadrone technology later co-opted by Victor Stone (Cyborg).

 Tamaraneans

 The Tamaraneans of Tamaran are a feline humanoid species native to the Vega star system.
-They have golden skin, large green catlike eyes, and long manelike hair.
-Like Superman and the residents of Krypton, the Tamaranians are living solar batteries who can store and convert solar radiation.
+They have golden skin, large green cat-like eyes, and long mane-like hair.
+Like Superman and the residents of Krypton, the Tamaraneans are living solar batteries who can store and convert solar radiation.
 They are represented by Starfire of the Teen Titans and Blackfire.